HIPAA Documentation Services

 Dental Practices

-Operatory access and imaging/process governance language.
-Front-desk role boundaries and patient flow documentation are common gaps.
+Covers operatory access and imaging workflows.
+Front-desk roles and patient flow docs are the most common gaps.

 💊